USRobotics

 U.S. Robotics Corporation, often called USR, is a company that produces USRobotics computer modems and related products.
-Its initial marketing was aimed at bulletin board systems, where its high-speed HST protocol made FidoNet transfers much faster, and thus less costly.
+Its initial marketing was aimed at bulletin board systems, where its high-speed HST protocol made FidoNet transfers much faster.
 During the 1990s it became a major consumer brand with its Sportster line.
 The company had a reputation for high quality and support for the latest communications standards as they emerged, notably in its V.Everything line, released in 1996.

 With the reduced usage of voiceband modems in North America in the early 21st century, USR began branching out into new markets.
 The company purchased Palm, Inc. for its Pilot PDA, but was itself purchased by 3Com soon after.
 3Com spun off USR again in 2000, keeping Palm and returning USR to the now much smaller modem market.
 After 2004 the company is formally known as USR.
 USR is now a division of UNICOM Global, and is one of the few providers left in the modem market today.
 The division employs about 125 people worldwide.